 Finally in the late 1980s the Communist tyranny in Bulgaria began to crumble.
 On 10 November 1989 Zhikov was deposed.
 In April the Communists renamed themselves the Bulgarian Socialist Party.
 The totalitarian regime was dismantled.
 On 6 March 1990 strikes were made legal.
 However multi-party elections were not held until June 1990.
 The Bulgarian Socialist Party continued to hold power.

 However state socialism was scrapped in Bulgaria.
 From 1991 controls on prices were removed and industry was privatized.
 Collective farms were dissolved.
 A new constitution was introduced in July 1991 and after further elections in October 1991 the Socialist Party lost power.

 Today Bulgaria is a relatively poor country and it suffered badly in the recession of 2009.
-However Bulgaria recovered and there is reason to be optimistic.
+However Bulgaria recovered and today the economy is growing steadily.